 Providing exclusives are very attractive to journalists because it makes them feel special because no one else has the same story; they get to break the news to the public.
 However, the downside of exclusives is that companies cannot reach out to more than one media outlet at a time.
 If companies plan to use this tactic, pitching an exclusive to more than one media outlet will assure that they will give themselves a bad name.

 At the same time, embargoes also work to get the word out there because it allows journalists to know the news beforehand.
 It gives media outlets time to write a more detailed story, rather than rushing through it.
-It means that a company’s information is published by various publications all at the same time.
+That means a company’s information is published by various publications all at the same time.
 It helps companies impact the market on a larger scale and makes a company appear more substantial.

 3) Sending timely follow-up emails

 Another reason why timing is critical in public relations relates to when companies send out email pitches about their news.
 Companies need to remember that they are not the only company that the media outlet will be writing about.
-They can get up to thousands of emails a day, and it is unreasonable to think that the email pitch that the company sends will be at the top of the list.
+They can get up to thousands of emails a day.
+It is unreasonable to think that the email pitch that the company sends will be at the top of the list.
 So, companies need to give media outlets some time to review the material and consider whether they want to write about it.

 Additionally, it is highly possible that one email might be buried, among others, and media outlets do not look at it.
 But, there is a way to fix that.
-If a journalist does not reply to the email immediately, which is very likely, companies can send out a follow-up email to remind them.
-However, they should try not to send it less than 24 hours after sending the initial email because if journalists see multiple emails over a short time, a company’s persistence may be perceived as annoying.
+If a journalist does not reply to the email immediately.
+Which is very likely, companies can send out a follow-up email to remind them.
+However, they should try not to send it less than 24 hours after sending the initial email.
+Because if journalists see multiple emails over a short time, a company’s persistence may be perceived as annoying.

 4) Share on social media to further coverage

 Once it has been published, it is normal and a company’s right to celebrate the new media coverage.
-From there, they can share and promote the story on their social media to get the word out even further.
+From there, they can share and promote the story on social media to get the word out even further.
 However, there is generally a two-week grace period to “shamelessly” self-promote the media coverage; any more than that, it becomes a bit stale.

 Regardless of what step a company is in when creating their successful PR campaign, timing is vital.
 Pushing a press release when the product/service is ready, communicating with journalists effectively, and promoting earned content will make a company more relevant.

 Sometimes, it cannot be easy to figure out how to create a PR campaign and when and where to start.
 For that reason, public relations agencies like Pressfarm exist to help companies with everything that goes into a successful PR campaign.
-They know what they are doing when it comes to building relationships with media outlets, but they will also do other tasks like; creating a full press kit, providing a PR database of over 75,000 journalists, and distributing the press releases online expert advice.
-Using public relations agencies like Pressfarm, companies can better understand why timing is essential and not have to worry because Pressfarm will do everything.
+They know what they are doing when it comes to building relationships with media outlets.
+But they will also do other tasks like; creating a full press kit, providing a PR database of over 75,000 journalists, and distributing the press releases online expert advice.
+Using public relations agencies like Pressfarm.
+Companies can better understand why timing is essential and not have to worry because Pressfarm will do everything.
 Their PR professionals know precisely when and how to post things on various platforms.